PallaviiPatle/Repository/README.md

-# Nextflow QC, Alignment and Variant Calling Pipeline
+# Variant Calling Pipeline

 ## Overview
-This project implements a basic Nextflow DSL2 pipeline for the analysis of single-end DNA sequencing data.
+This project implements a basic Nextflow pipeline for the analysis of single-end DNA sequencing data.
 The pipeline performs quality control, read trimming, alignment to a reference genome, and variant calling.